d-davidson/OrchidAPI/api-doc.md

 - `password` - The password to `user`.

-- `connection_timeout` - Timeout for HTTP requests.
+- `timeout` - Timeout (in seconds) for server connections and/or reads.
+If single value is supplied the value sets both connection and read timeout.
+To set the values separately, specify a tuple of the form: (<connection>, <read>).

 <a id="orchid_api.OrchidAPI.set_bearer_token"></a>